wailsapp/wails/v3/internal/runtime/desktop/README.md

 # README

-After updating any files in this directory, you must run `wails task build-runtime` to regenerate the compiled JS.
+After updating any files in this directory, you must run `wails task build:runtime` to regenerate the compiled JS.